-Easy Cycling in Provence
+Easy Cycling in Provence with electric bikes

-For E895.. based in our 18C home in Vinsobres or in a hotel in Vaison la Romaine, enjoy a week of guided, or self guided bicycle tours from a fixed base in the Drome Provencal with visits to vineyards, olive mills and hill top villages.
+For E750.. based in our 18C home in Vinsobres or in a hotel in Vaison la Romaine, enjoy a week of guided, or self guided bicycle tours from a fixed base in the Drome Provencal with visits to vineyards, olive mills and hill top villages.
 Includes bike hire, breakfast, some picnic lunches and 3 evening meals.

 (Saturday PM to Saturday AM - 7 nights accommodation and 6 days of activities)